sdnhype/airnet/doc/click_router.md

-# Documentation for click modular router
+# Click modular router

 ## What's click ?

-Click is a toolkit used by datamachines to simulate router operations on packets.
+Click is a toolkit used by datamachines to simulate operations on packets.
 See also https://github.com/kohler/click for more information.

 ## Architecture